|

 the borrower from large increases in the interest rate or

 monthly payment at each adjustment period.
 See cap.
+Periodic Rate Cap - A

 provision of an adjustable-rate mortgage (ARM) that